davekinkead/thesis/paper.coffee.md

 A third type of instrumental justification of democracy is concerned not with the specific content of democratic outcomes, but with their beneficial side effects.
 It is not the content of the outcome of a vote or policy deliberation that matter _per se_, rather it is the effect that democratic participation has on citizens that is valuable.
 Democracy in this light is transformative.

-Public life as a means to personal improvement is an idea that can be traced back to Aristotle.
-Rousseau thought democracy necessary to the realisation of moral autonomy:
+Public life as a means to personal improvement is an idea that can be traced back to the Greeks.
+More recently, Rousseau thought democracy a necessary condition for the realisation of moral autonomy:

 > ... what man acquires in the civil state, moral liberty, which alone makes him truly master of himself; for the mere impulse of appetite is slavery, while obedience to a law which we prescribe to ourselves is liberty.
 > -- @rousseau1920 [§ 1.8.3]